pointyfar/pointyfolio/README.md

   pygmentsCodeFencesGuessSyntax = true
   pygmentsUseClasses = true
 ```
 Hugo comes with [Chroma](https://gohugo.io/content-management/syntax-highlighting/).
 Use the above configuration, or follow the Hugo documentation for instructions on deploying with Pygments instead.
-Generate the css styles into `static/chroma.css`
+Generate the css styles for example into `static/css/chroma.css` and specify in `[params.highlight]`

 `hugo gen chromastyles  > static/css/chroma.css`